kaltura/kaltura-player-js/docs/writing-a-plugin.md

-# How to Build a Plugin
+# How to write a Plugin

 To build your own plugin, you'll need to go through a few simple steps: